Devanshugoell/news-app/README.md

-This News app was build using react js
+This News app was built using React.js